Image

 tbm 850

-The TBM-700 series have four cockpit windows and rectangular cabin windows.
+The TBM-700 series have four cockpit windows and rectangular cabin windows, so are easily distinguished from the Epic aircraft.
 Other differences are more subtle.

 Myasishchev M-101T Gzhel